openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 - The other has a smaller solid filled triangle inside of a bigger triangle

 Did the labels play a role in its identification?
+Did the context surround the symbol factor in the model's interpretation?
 Was there some textual interference at play, meaning did the textual elements affect the AI’s interpretation between:

 - **Chocolate Box Set** and its attribute **Production Volume**